fr4nc15co/BLE-HM10/README.md

   - `SoftwareSerial`: Communication with the HM-10 module.
 - Sends AT commands to the BLE module:
   - Changes the module's name using the `AT+NAME` command.
+- Act as a terminal with the serial monitor of the ARDUINO IDE

 ### How to Use